GDavidG/precedent/README.md

 The Precedent Protocol Whitepaper
 ===================================

-A Decentralized Autonomous Legal Procedure Organization Incentivizing arbitrators and parties to voluntarily opt for publication of arbitral outcomes and rewarding both arbitrators and parties for their participation in precedential matters.
+A Decentralized Autonomous Legal Procedure Organization<br>
+Incentivizing arbitrators and parties to voluntarily opt for publication of arbitral outcomes and rewarding both arbitrators and parties for their participation in precedential matters.

 Bootstrapping a million new legal systems, one precedent at a time.